 If you’ve got to take care of business inside your vehicle, you’ll need a bottle (clearly labeled!) and a funnel for #1.
 For #2 you need some sort of bucket & seat combination with a wag bag inside of it.
 You can also buy a compact toilet designed for campers, but those are more expensive for a first-timer.

 Practice ahead of time so that you don’t make a mess inside your vehicle and follow the directions on the wag bag.
-The most popular ones are probably the RESTOP 2 bags (view on AmazonOpens in a new tab.).
+The most popular ones are probably the RESTOP 2 bags (view on Amazon).

 Meals